 - Proper Operation and Safety (Riding Skill-Equipment-Maintenance) = 2 Hours

 - Self Help First Aid = 20 Minutes

 New courses will be posted below as they become available.

-Students under 16 years of age must be accompanied by parent or guardian.
+Students must be at least nine years old to attend the in-person course, students under 16 years of age must be accompanied by a parent or guardian.

 When registering either by telephone or email, please be sure to include your full name, telephone number, and which course, date and location you are signing up for.